 The term "supplement" can also include protein powder.
 People over 50 need more protein than younger people, and it's easier to reach the target with a supplement.

-The Evidence: Adults 65+ who eat less than 1 gram of protein per kilogram of body weight per day increase their risk of sarcopenia by 50%.
-Supplementing with 20-30 grams per day (powder or a quality source) fills the gap.
+The Evidence: Individuals aged 65+ who consume less than 1 gram of protein per kilogram of body weight per day are at significantly increased risk for sarcopenia (muscle mass loss).
+The recommendation for adults is about 1.0-1.2 grams of protein per kilogram per day or more, and supplementation of 20-30 grams per day (powder or a quality source) fills the gap.

 Types:

-Dosage: 20-40 grams per day if diet is insufficient.
+Dosage: 20-40 grams per day if the diet is not sufficient.

 4. Creatine Monohydrate

 One of the most researched supplements in the world, with over 500 controlled studies.
 Previously considered only a sports supplement.
-Now recognized for brain function in older age.
+Today, it is also recognized for brain function in older age.

 The Evidence: Creatine increases cellular energy availability.
 In older adults, it has been found to:

-Dosage: 3-5 grams per day, anytime.
+Dosage: 3-5 grams per day, whenever convenient.
 Very safe even long-term.

 4 Supplements Not Worth It